yrzgithub/Repair-Brain/README.txt

  How to use?

-    * Run setup.exe file to install the app.
-(Igonore this step in case of using python)
+    * Run the setup.exe file to install the app.
+(Ignore this step in case of using python)
     * Click on "repair_brain_gui.exe" or "repair_brain_gui.pyw" file.
-    * In the app, right click and select "run on start".
+    * In the app, right-click and select "run on start".
     * Create shortcut for .exe or .pyw file.
     * Now, the app starts automatically when your PC is turned on.
     * Again right click and select "Add songs".
-    * Select your favourites songs.
+    * Select your favourite songs.
     * You can also add them directly by placing them in "bgm" folder.
     * If You had relapsed, click on "handcuffed image" else click on "free image".
     * As said earlier, You can add Positive effects, Side effects and Steps to overcome the compulsion.
     * Modifications can be done directly via their respective .txt files or through the app.
-    * The clock will run accrodingly.
+    * The clock will run accordingly.

 Note